 There is a share via Facebook option on the NRC website, but it did not work for us.
 Directly sharing the activity URL also does not work since it requires logging in by the activity owner.

 However, we have recently found out that Nike+ Run Club runs can be exported to Strava via an exporter tool.
-With that, it should be possible to share your runs from Strava.
+With that, it might be possible to share your runs from Strava, but recent updates from users indicate that Nike has blocked this option.

 Go to the app Settings section, set “Sharing Settings” to Everyone (for both Activities viewable by, and Maps viewable by sections).
 When you share, there is no direct option to share the activity link, but you can share to you email app (choose from the list of apps shown under share), and you will receive an email of the form below: